marudy/web-pro/tools/npm/npm-guide.md

 npm install <package_name>
 ```

 Install single package globally.
-That bein said, packages installed that way be run from any path.
+That being said, packages installed to run from any path.
+[Global package](https://nodejs.org/en/blog/npm/npm-1-0-global-vs-local-installation/) are important, but should be avoided if not needed.
+Only utils packages should be installed globally.

 ```sh
 npm install <package_name> -g